RyanMcBrayer/MIcrocontroller-Game/README.md

 to interface with the various peripheral devices found on the boards.
 The protocols that were used in this project were UART, SPI, and I2C.

+The peripheral devices used were the screen, joystick, push buttons, light sensor, accelerometer

 As stated above, the game was designed in C and uses FreeRTOS.